On the Robustness of Average Losses for Partial-Label Learning: Experimental Findings

-\textbf{Setup}\quad We use four widely-used benchmark datasets including MNIST \cite{lecun1998gradient}, Fashion-MNIST \cite{xiao2017fashion}, Kuzushiji-MNIST \cite{clanuwat2018deep}, and CIFAR-10 \cite{krizhevsky2009learning}.
-On each dataset, we generate clean PLs by (Case 1) the Uniform Sampling Process; (Case 2) the Uniform Flipping Process with the flipping probability equals $0.1$.
-Noisy PLs are generated by (Case 3) the Flipping Noise Process where the label noise rate equals $0.3$ and the flipping probability equals $0.1$; (Case 4) the Noisy Flipping Process where the flipping probability equals $0.1$ and the set flipping rate equals $0.3$.
+\textbf{Setup}\quad Experiments were conducted on four widely-used benchmark datasets including MNIST, Fashion-MNIST \cite{xiao2017fashion}, Kuzushiji-MNIST \cite{clanuwat2018deep}, and CIFAR-10.
+On each dataset, we generated PLs by (Case 1) the Uniform filtered sampling process; (Case 2) the Uniform flipping process with $\eta=0.1$; (Case 3) the Confusing process where the label noise rate equals $0.3$ and the candidate labels were generated according to Case 2; (Case 4) the Destructing process where the candidate labels were generated according to Case 1 and the set flipping rate equals $0.3$.
+We split the original training dataset into training and validation data with a proportion of $9:1$, and added candidate labels to both of them.

-One symmetric loss function MAE (RCE is, up to a constant of proportionality, equivalent to MAE and omitted), three bounded loss functions MSE, GCE, PCE, and two unbounded loss functions CCE, FL are deployed in the average PL loss.
-We employ various base models including the linear model, a 5-layer perceptron (MLP) and the 22-layer DenseNet \cite{huang2017densely}.
-MLP is trained on MNIST-like datasets, DenseNet is trained on CIFAR-10, and the linear model is trained on all datasets.
-The optimizer is stochastic gradient descent (SGD) \cite{robbins1951stochastic} with momentum 0.9.
-We train each model 250 epochs with the mini-batch size set to 256.
+We employed various base models including a linear-in-input model (Linear), a 5-layer perceptron (MLP), and a 12-layer convolutional neural network (ConvNet) \cite{huang2017densely}.
+Linear was trained on MNIST-like datasets, ConvNet was trained on CIFAR-10, and MLP was trained on all datasets.
+The optimizer was stochastic gradient descent with momentum 0.9.
+We trained each model 500 epochs with the mini-batch size set to 256, and recorded the test accuracy of the hyper-parameters (learning rate and weight decay) with the best validation accuracy.
+We did not use any manual learning rate decay and early stopping.

-\textbf{Results}\quad Tables~\ref{tab:benchmark} shows the test accuracy over 5 trials with different generation models on benchmark datasets.
-The best and comparable methods based on the paired $t$-test at the significance level 5\% are highlighted in boldface.
+\textbf{Results}\quad Tables~\ref{tab:benchmark} shows the test accuracy over 5 trials.
+The best and comparable methods based on the paired $t$-test at the significance level 5\% were highlighted in boldface.
 We can see that the bounded loss always outperforms the unbounded loss, especially on the complex models.
-In difficult scenarios, i.e., the noisy PLs setting, the performance of complex models are better or comparable to their linear counterparts with the bounded losses, while the unbounded losses lead to the complex models overfitting on MNIST-like datasets, resulting in their poor performance.
+In difficult scenarios, i.e., unreliable PLL, the accuracy of the complex models trained with bounded losses is almost always better than their linear counterpart, but unbounded losses can make the complex models overfit very badly on some tasks, causing their performance to become worse.